 - On Their Own: Perfect for munching while binge-watching your favourite show-no judgement here!

-- Platter Style: Pair with some fresh veggies and dipping sauces to impress your guests at parties.
-They’ll think you’re a gourmet chef!
+- Platter Style: Pair with some fresh veggies like bell peppers and carrot sticks and dipping sauces to impress your guests at parties.

-- Over Salad: Throw some crispy tortellini on a fresh salad for a unique twist—who knew healthy could be so delicious?
+- Over Salad: Throw some crispy tortellini on a fresh salad for a unique twist-who knew healthy could be so delicious, adding a crunchy, cheesy texture that pairs well with lemon vinaigrette?

 The Best Air-Fryer Tortellini